iiepdev/Spatialized-school-age-populations/README.md

 This material has been partly funded by UK aid from the UK government; however the views expressed do not necessarily reflect the UK government’s official policies.

 Was this tool helpful?
-Let us know how you used it, and suggest improvements by contacting us development@iiep.unesco.orgg
+Let us know how you used it, and suggest improvements by contacting us development@iiep.unesco.org